 DMP assigns the name of the DMP meta-device (disk access name) from the multiple paths to the disk.
-DMP sorts the names by sd or hd number, and selects the smallest number.
-For example, sd1 rather than sd2.
+DMP sorts the names alphabetically, and selects the first name.
+For example, sdc rather than sdd.
 This behavior make it easier to correlate devices with the underlying storage.